scattercat-123/print-legion/README.md

 new printlegion. a little simpler this time

 Built with astro.
-Add your site by creating a new folder under "pages".
+Add your site by creating a new folder under "printers".